 being business led will mean that a majority of the membership is private sector;

 each Federated Board shall conduct its own competitive, open, transparent and non-discriminatory recruitment process in accordance with the SELEP Ltd Board Recruitment Policy.
-Opportunities for the private sector to be recruited to the Federated Board must be advertised widely, on a variety of platforms to ensure that people across the business community have an opportunity to apply and consider the diversity requirements outlined in this Assurance Framework;
+Opportunities for the private sector to be recruited to the Federated Board must be advertised widely on a variety of platforms to ensure that people across the business community have an opportunity to apply and consider the diversity requirements outlined in this Assurance Framework;

 each Federated Board’s process for board member recruitment will be set out within their Terms of Reference (H.2 above);

-each Federated Board should ensure that their membership provides representation which is diverse and reflects the local population and business community.
+each Federated Board should ensure that their membership provides representation which is diverse and reflects the local population and business community;

 the total number of SELEP Ltd Members is limited to 50 for each Federated Board, as stated in the Articles of Association.

-Federated Boards are required to publish their Terms of Reference (H.2 above) which meet the minimum requirements of Federated Boards, as set out in section ii above) This must be consistent with the same high level of governance and transparency that is required of the SELEP Ltd, as set out in this Assurance Framework and associated policies.
+Federated Boards are required to publish their Terms of Reference (H.2 above) which meet the minimum requirements of Federated Boards, as set out in section ii above.
+This must be consistent with the same high level of governance and transparency that is required of the SELEP Ltd, as set out in this Assurance Framework and associated policies.

 Each Federated Board will ensure it complies with the LEP Governance and Transparency Best Practice Guidance (D.2 above).
 Each Federated Board will be required to ensure it has in place the following policies, through agreeing to adopt the SELEP Ltd policy or publication of their own policy, and that the policies are published on its own and/or the SELEP Ltd website: